 Of course, there should be a place in your strategy for videos focused solely on sales, but these should usually come closer to the end of the funnel.
 Customers who are still at the beginning of the sales funnel are more interested in what you can give them, you have to build a relationship with them, be it by giving useful advice or providing valuable content.

 Whatever you are going to give them early on, it should be something that can be delivered without a sales pitch.
 If a visitor feels you are trying to sell them something right off the bat, they are going to move on.

 4. Neglecting to use video analytics

-Just posting videos and not following it up with proper use of is like shooting with a blindfold over your eyes.
+Just posting videos and not following it up with proper use of analytics tools is like shooting with a blindfold over your eyes.

 Analytics can give you all kinds of useful data about your videos: who watches them, what videos they watch, for how long they watch before leaving the page and so on.
 This information can give you many useful insights about how to tweak your strategy.
 You will know which videos perform better, what content your customers are most interested in and so on.